Information

 A lollipop lady is on duty in the mornings and home time.

-Thursday - Bat and ball skills - sports clothes and shoes
+• Wednesdays and Fridays - sports clothes and shoes

 Ysgol Llanbedrog’s Pupil Development Grant (PDG) Statement 2019-20